 Road surfaces should be free of potholes, badly laid ironworks or other hazards.
-General maintenance of road surfaces is also important.
-These should be regularly cleared of leaves and debris, which can hide potholes and create a slip-hazard.
-Cobbled surfaces should be avoided as they can cause discomfort.
-In conservation areas, measures should be taken to create a smooth surface that is still aesthetically pleasing (e.g. having cobbles or setts cut flat and filling gaps between them).
-Using technology to map obstacles A mobile app called 'Things In The Bike Lane' allows cyclists to report illegal obstructions on cycle infrastructure.
+General maintenance of road surfaces is also important.10) These should be regularly cleared of leaves and debris, which can hide potholes and create a slip-hazard.
+Cobbled surfaces should be avoided as they can cause discomfort.11) In conservation areas, measures should be taken to create a smooth surface that is still aesthetically pleasing (e.g. having cobbles or setts cut flat and filling gaps between them).

+Rumble strips can be painful for cyclists who are unable to stand out of their saddle Using technology to map obstacles A mobile app called 'Things In The Bike Lane' allows cyclists to report illegal obstructions on cycle infrastructure.
 Developed by BikeDenver and Bicycle Colorado (and currently only available in the US), the app allows cyclists to take a photo of problematic/illegal obstacles - tagging these as pins on a map.
 The data gathered by the app can then be used by local authorities to address persistent offenders.
 More information about the app is available here.